rohanshetty1888/Analytics/README.md

 # Analytics
-This repository contains files related to the projects or assignments I have worked on in the field of Analytics,
+This repository contains files related to the projects or assignments I have worked on in the field of Data Analytics,